Th0rGarden/obsidian-darkslide/README.md

 ## 📜 License

-**Proprietary - All Rights Reserved**

-This plugin is proprietary software.
-The source code is provided for viewing and reference only.
-You may not use, copy, modify, or distribute this software without explicit permission from the author.
+**Custom License - Personal Use Only**

+You may use this plugin freely for personal purposes, but you may not modify, copy, fork, or redistribute it.
+The source code is available for transparency and education, but all rights are reserved.

+✅ **You can**: Use the plugin in your Obsidian vault
+❌ **You cannot**: Modify, copy, fork, or use the code in other projects

-See [LICENSE.md](LICENSE.md) for full terms.
+See [LICENSE.md](LICENSE.md) for complete terms.

 ## 🤝 Support